RedAngel121/NytePack/README.md

         Lootr (will not be added as it floods the market with items) Nightmare Epic Siege ( Disable 90% of the mod?? :Sweats: yea idk yet, some of these things are just not ok but the options for intelegent mobs would be interesting)
-        Enhanced Celestials (harvest moon is the only befenit and doesnt provide enough to warrant including the mod) Aquaculture (remove neptunium stuff?)
-        Natures Aura (possible server overhead issues because of the chunk aura updates)
+        Enhanced Celestials (harvest moon is the only befenit and doesnt provide enough to warrant including the mod) Natures Aura (possible server overhead issues because of the chunk aura updates)

     World:
         Terralith (slow chunk generation issues)
         Deeper and Darker (not available for 1.18)
         The Undergarden
-            - not something i want because its far outside the realm of the pack
+            - not something i want, but how far outside the realm of the pack?
-            - we could turn it into a planet instead of a portal?
+            - we could turn it into a planet instead of a portal for use with Beyond Earth?

         Swap for Geolosys?: disinclined...
             https://www.curseforge.com/minecraft/mc-mods/large-ore-deposits